Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlManagedInstance.md

 ## PARAMETERS

 ### -AdministratorCredential
-The SQL authentication credential of the Maanged Instance.
+The SQL authentication credential of the Managed Instance.

 ```yaml
 Type: PSCredential